Hydrocephalus in Newborn Babies

 There is currently no treatment for hydrocephalus during pregnancy.
 Instead, a baby will be monitored carefully for signs of distress while still in the womb.
 If problems are detected, early delivery may be required.

 Once a baby is delivered, treatment will depend on symptoms, general health, and the severity of the condition.
-However, hydrocephalus in infants typically needs to be treated with surgery.
+However, hydrocephalus in infants is typically treated with surgery.

 Surgical options for hydrocephalus in infants include:

-• Ventriculoperitoneal (VP) shunt surgery: Shunt placement is the most common treatment for hydrocephalus in infants.
-A shunt is a thin and flexible tube that is placed in the brain or spinal cord to drain CSF.
-Shunts need to be adjusted and replaced over time and must be monitored by a neurosurgeon.
+• Ventriculoperitoneal (VP) shunt surgery: The most common treatment is a shunt, a thin and flexible tube placed in the brain or spinal cord to drain CSF.

 • Endoscopic third ventriculostomy (ETV): This may be an option for older children.
 It is minimally invasive and creates an opening for trapped CSF to escape into its natural pathways.

-• Combined endoscopic third ventriculostomy/choroid plexus cauterization (ETV/CPC): This procedure can be used in most cases of hydrocephalus in infants.
-It is believed to both reduce the rate of CSF production and also provide new pathways for CSF to escape.
+• Combined endoscopic third ventriculostomy/choroid plexus cauterization (ETV/CPC): This procedure can be used in most cases to reduce the rate of CSF production and provide new routes for CSF to escape.

 Hydrocephalus in infants usually gets worse over time and increases the levels of pressure in the brain.
-If the pressure isn’t relieved, it can lead to permanent damage to the brain.
+If this pressure isn’t relieved, it can lead to permanent brain damage.

-The key to treating hydrocephalus in infants is early diagnosis.
-A shunt is usually needed, which means your child will need regular checkups to monitor how it is working.
-The shunt will also need to be adjusted regularly as your child grows.
+The key to treatment is early diagnosis.
+A shunt is usually required, which means your child will need regular checkups to monitor how it is working.
+The shunt will also need to be adjusted as your child grows.

 While treatment for hydrocephalus in infants is usually successful, most children need multiple surgeries and ongoing medical care.